Make your assessments count

-MERiT is free to AQA centres and will be available for GCSE English, Geography, History, Languages, Maths and Science.
+MERiT is free to schools and colleges offering AQA GCSEs in English, Geography, History, Languages, Maths and Science.
 Use MERiT to respond effectively to learning gaps.

 - Identify your students’ strengths and weaknesses

 - Compare your students’ performance with the population for benchmarking

 - Share reports with students, parents and carers

 How does it work?